tiffanyphanthao-hub/brand-assets/README.md

-# Revoke.cash Brand Assets
+# Revoke Brand Assets

-This repository contains the Revoke.cash brand assets.
+This repository contains the Revoke brand assets.
 The logos are available in SVG and PNG format.